GrabITOTP/GrabIT-OTPv2/README.md

 # Why GrabIT-OTPBOT
 <br>

-• Custom Caller ID (can use any company or bank)
+• Custom Caller ID (can use any company or bank) <br>
-• Topnotch Human like voice
+• Topnotch Human like voice <br>
-• Multiple modes to choose from
+• Multiple modes to choose from <br>
-• Multiple languages & countries supported
+• Multiple languages & countries supported <br>
-• Costumer Service is end-to-end and encrypted
+• Costumer Service is end-to-end and encrypted <br>
 • Hosted in bulletproof servers

 # GrabIT-OTPBOT in action